Scenic Hot Springs: Your Complete Guide to Washington’s Most Exclusive Alpine Soak

 What to Expect at the Springs

 The payoff delivers on every promise.
-Three hand-built soaking pools cascade down the hillside, each maintaining different temperatures.
+Two hand-built soaking pools cascade down the hillside, each maintaining different temperatures.
 The hottest pool (around 104°F) sits highest, with progressively cooler options below.

 Best Photography Times: Golden hour (first hour after sunrise, last hour before sunset) provides magical lighting.
 Early morning visits often feature misty conditions that create ethereal atmospheric effects.